-Attachment 1 to this Report is a Project Philosophy and Parameters document which includes key objectives of the project, the key elements of which are summarised in this report.
+Attachment 1 to Report CJ175-11/20 is a Project Philosophy and Parameters document which includes key objectives of the project, the key elements of which are summarised in Report CJ175-11/20.
 The vision for this project is to confidently predict if and when the City should construct a second MSCP, build an affordable facility that is user friendly and ideally contributes positively to the City's operating bottom line.